HenryMills/r1-connect-demo-phonegap/README.md

 ##### R1Push.backgroundNotification

-Notify when notification recevied when application was in background and opened by this notification
+Notify when a push notification is received when the application is running in the background and the app is opened by this notification

 	document.addEventListener("R1Push.backgroundNotification", function(event) {
 		// event - object with full information about notification